 \section{Introduction}

 The constructions of geometric quantisation offer a recipe for addressing problems related to the quantum mechanics of an object moving in an arbitrary, possibly curved, phase space~\cite{GS77,Woo80}.
-The process, essentially mimicking canonical quantisation, is fundamentally based on the structure of a symplectic manifold.
-Two of the main goals are to obtain operators subject to commutation relations prescribed by the Poisson bracket, and unitary representations of groups associated to Hamiltonian flows, although there are strong limitations to the extent to which these can be achieved in general.
-One of the most typical problematic points of the construction is the need for a polarisation, whose existence is generally not guaranteed, nor is its uniqueness ever satisfied.
+The process, abstracting canonical quantisation, is fundamentally based on the structure of a symplectic manifold.
+Two of the main goals are to obtain operators subject to commutation relations prescribed by the Poisson bracket, and unitary representations of groups associated to Hamiltonian flows.
+However, there are strong limitations to the extent to which these can be achieved in general.
+One of the most typical problems is the need of a polarisation, whose existence is generally not guaranteed, nor is its uniqueness ever satisfied.
 Further, the choice of a particular polarisation poses serious constraints on which functions and Hamiltonian flows can be quantised.

-One way to obtain a polarisation is to assume that there exist a complex structure compatible with the symplectic form, thus it is rather common in geometric quantisation to work with K\"ahler manifolds~\cite{Cha16,Woo80}.
-For instance, this approach to quantisation has been successfully applied to Chern--Simons theory~\cite{And06,AG14,ADPW91,Hit90}, also in combination with its relation with deformation quantisation~\cite{And12,BMS94,KS01,Sch00,Sch01,AM19} and other approaches~\cite{AU1,AU2,AU3,AU4,Las98,AM17}.

-In this paper instead we address the problem of applying geometric quantisation to a \emph{hyper}-K\"ahler manifold, so in particular we have a family of K\"ahler forms parametrised by the space of unit-norm imaginary quaternions: This is beyond the usual setup of K\"ahler quantisation, where a preferred symplectic structure is fixed and the polarisation varies.
-The problem is somewhat dual to that of choosing a polarisation and study the dependence of geometric quantisation on that choice~\cite{And12, AR14}.
-Indeed in our situation the ambiguity resides in the symplectic form itself: Having picked one, a K\"ahler polarisation is automatically assigned.

-The first motivation for considering this situation originates from certain moduli spaces arising in differential and algebraic geometry, often related to interesting quantisation problems: to mention a few, flat connections~\cite{And06,Fre95,Hit90,Wit89,Wit91} and vector bundles~\cite{AGP16,Hit87} over smooth Riemann surfaces, (hyper-)polygons~\cite{KM,Cha10}, and quiver varieties~\cite{Gin09,Nak94}.
-Some of these objects, such as polygons and flat $\SU(n)$-connections, give rise to real symplectic spaces whose geometric quantisation has been broadly studied~\cite{And06,Hit90,ADPW91}.

-Other moduli spaces however naturally arise as \emph{holomorphic} symplectic spaces (e.g. flat $\SL_n(\mathbb{C})$-connections on a smooth surface~\cite{Goldman}), which sometimes are actually hyper-K\"ahler manifolds read in a particular complex structure (e.g. Higgs bundles on a complex projective curve~\cite{Hit87}), and the aforementioned difficulties appear.